QARANC.co.uk Find Extra Work

 Between September and October 1943 Royal Victoria Military Hospital Netley admitted the first exchange of Prisoners of War with Germany for medical examination and treatment before the British troops went onto a well deserved period of leave.
 Some of the servicemen had had to have amputations of limbs whilst under the care of German doctors and were now able to have fitted prosthetics at Netley Hospital.

-The hospital was handed over to the United States Military (Army and Navy) in 1944 during the Second World War.
+It was handed over to the United States Military (Army and Navy) in 1944 during the Second World War.
 Over 68,000 patients were treated for the remaining year and a half of the war which included patients from D Day and German Prisoners of War (POW).

-First Military Asylum Mental Hospital
+Netley Military Hospital

 The first army asylum was built at D block, Victoria House at Netley.
 It opened in 1870.